Apoyhtari/Arduino-TemperatureSensor/README.md

 notifications and link support.

 ##TODO:
-Bundle backend with frontend to a single application. styling and UI fine tunings. improve loading times of views now they are painfully slow messaging apps in the background + notifications
+-Bundle backend with frontend to a single application.
+-styling and UI fine tunings.
+-improve loading times of views because now they are painfully slow -messaging apps in the background + notifications -links that open